kvibber/share-classicly/README.md

 - Testing!
 - Optional pop-up instead of just opening in a new tab.
-- Optionally pre-fill with excerpt along with or instead of title.
 - Add to ClassicPress plugin directory.

 ## Changelog